 Therapeutic antibodies also need to be delivered efficiently to where they’re needed in the body, and hang around for long enough to have an effect.
 At the same time, there should be a focus on minimising the number of doses the patient requires.
 The PK of the antibody can be optimised by careful screening for liabilities in its sequence that could, for example, make it unstable, meaning greater and more frequent doses are required.

-Optimising antibody expression and considering the “manufacturability” of antibody sequences is fundamental to developing any therapeutic antibody, and ultimately also has an impact on cost.
+Optimising antibody expression and considering the “manufacturability” of antibody sequences is fundamental to developing any therapeutic antibody.
 A functionally perfect antibody that becomes overly modified or degraded during large scale manufacture will not make it to the clinic.
 For example, manufacturability can be affected by free cysteines, formation of interchain disulphide bond formation and aggregation.
 Less dramatic self-interaction may still only be evident at the high concentrations required for a clinical production batch.

 Help from a trusted partner

 As previously mentioned, finding a high-affinity antibody that binds to your target is only the first step.
 We guide our clients through the pre-clinical pathway, helping them avoid expensive, lengthy and unnecessary mistakes.